Beginning Your New Diet: How To Start Keto

 - Test, don’t guess.
 Ask your doctor for tests such as fasting blood glucose, HbA1c, liver enzymes, and other tests throughout your keto journey

-We recommend the Keto Mojo as the main tool to track both ketosis and blood glucose.
-It also has the lowest price per test strip, and comes with an app that makes it easier to record and track your results.
+We recommend the Keto Mojo as the main tool to track ketosis and blood glucose.
+It also has the lowest price per test strip and has an app that makes it easier to record and track your results.